4 Things A South African Immediately Learns In Saudi Arabia

 ISIS wants to destroy that cube and that is no idle threat.

 “National Security” is a phrase that is thrown around loosely by many politicians these days in many countries.
-Often, for completely wrong, misleading and unjustifiable reasons.
-In Saudi Arabia (and Russia actually), fighting terrorism within the country is a very real problem.
+Often, for entirely wrong, misleading and unjustifiable reasons.
+In Saudi Arabia (and Russia actually), fighting terrorism within the country is a genuine problem.